 Greenlight is basically a reloadable prepaid debit card that’s funded by parents.
 Parents link the debit card to their existing checking account, and transfer money to it.

-A Greenlight debit card not only helps parents teach kiddos about money management, but it’s also a way for parents to reward or pay kids for doing chores, getting good grades, birthday gifts and more
+A Greenlight debit card not only helps parents teach kiddos about money management, but it’s also a way for parents, friends and family to reward or pay kids for doing chores, getting good grades, birthday gifts etc.

 Why should kids get a debit card?
 Since kids learn best by doing and experiencing things rather than watching, the best way a kid or teen to learn avoid the pitfalls of credit card debt and finances is to start with managing their own money.